MozillaReality/hubs-plugin-api/README.md

 Open https://localhost:8080

 Modify `pages/index.js` to modify the landing page.
 Comment out the exported function to load the default landing page.

+Run `npm run build` to see what a production build looks like.